Registering for Classes

 What If Courses are Closed?
 How Can I Get Into the Courses I Want?

 As it turns out, sometimes you can't.
-As an incoming student you will register for classes during an Academic Transitions Program session.
+As an incoming student you will register for classes during a Topper Orientation Program (TOP) session.
 When you register for the following semester, the order you register in is determined by the number of hours earned.
 Seniors, therefore, will register before first year students.
 The later you register the fewer options you will have.
 On TopNet, the Schedule of Classes is a live instrument.
 If you see a course that is available and you do need it for graduation, you can sign up for it.
 That does mean the moment you drop a course, someone else may be looking for that course and come in and sign up for it.